Root Canal Therapy

 Do root canals always work?

 Root canal therapy has a high success rate, but it is not guaranteed in every case.
-In rare situations, infection may persist and require additional treatment.
+In rare situations, infection may persist or return and require additional treatment.

 Follow-up options may include retreatment, a minor surgical procedure, or extraction if the tooth cannot be saved.
-Outcomes can vary depending on factors such as tooth anatomy and overall health.
+Outcomes can vary depending on tooth anatomy, the severity of infection, and overall health.

 After Treatment

 Once the nerve and blood supply are removed, the tooth is no longer vital.
-Some soreness may occur due to surrounding tissue inflammation.
+Some soreness may occur because the surrounding tissues may still be inflamed after treatment.

-Over time, the tooth can become dry and more prone to fracture.
-For this reason, a build-up and crown are typically recommended to strengthen and protect the tooth.
+Over time, the tooth may become more prone to fracture, especially if a large amount of tooth structure has been lost.
+For this reason, a build-up and crown are often recommended to strengthen and protect the tooth.

 Convenient Locations Throughout Florida